ewegner001/FRC-CNC-Pathing/Additional Information/Glossary.rst

     On a :term:`CNC`, the spindle is the portion of the mill that spins the tool to cut the material.

   Work Holding
-    Work Hoding is the fixturing and process by which stock (material that has not yet gone through the operation) is held in place while it is being machined.
+    Work Holding is the fixturing and process by which stock (material that has not yet gone through the operation) is held in place while it is being machined.